 Now God gives Adam the first command: eat whatever tree’s fruit you want, but not the fruit from the Tree of the Knowledge of Good and Evil.
 He also tells Adam what would happen if he does eat from it: Adam would die.

-Now, a lot has been made of this.
+A lot has been made of this.
 Was it a command, that when disobeyed, would cause immediate, physical death?
 If so, why didn’t Adam and Eve die?
 Was the fruit poison?
 Was this a prophecy?
 Or, perhaps, was it intended that God would add the Curse to the Creation if this happened?

 We can’t know for sure, but I suspect it’s some of all of those, and probably more.
 Eating the fruit would be the single most traumatic thing that happens to the universe until Jesus’ time.
 Virtually everything changed.
-And, when Jesus came into the world, virtually everything did change.
+And, when Jesus came into the world, virtually everything did change, again.
 But, that’s a tale for another day.

 Here, I want to point out that the word for dying is used twice, once as an infinitive and once as a finite verb1.
 The effect could be translated into English as “dying you will die”, but that doesn’t play well to English-speaking readers.
 The bottom line is that the emphasis is on the absolute certainty of death, not (as it somewhat appears in English) as immediate death.

 We now know that this statement applies to eternity as well.
 Adam and his progeny will be dying as they die for all eternity.
 This is absolutely certain, unless something changes.
 This “something” would be that Jesus comes to pay the sin penalty for Adam and his descendants.
 Jesus died for all Mankind, including every one of Adam’s descendants.
 To take advantage of this, people just need to put their trust in Jesus.
 If we do not, the penalty still applies to us: dying, we will die, and that death will occur throughout all eternity.